David Ford (footballer): Career

-Ford was born in Sheffield, South Yorkshire, he joined Sheffield Wednesday as an 16-year-old in 1961 and made his debut in the 1965–66 season against Sunderland on 23 October, coming off the bench to become the first ever substitute used by Wednesday in a League match.
+Ford was born in Sheffield, South Yorkshire, he joined Sheffield Wednesday as a 16-year-old in 1961 and made his debut in the 1965–66 season against Sunderland on 23 October, coming off the bench to become the first ever substitute used by Wednesday in a League match.
 He scored his first goal in a 1–0 home league victory over Fulham on 20 November 1965.
 Ford's career really took off in the latter stages of that first season when he scored 13 goals in 18 league and cup matches between 5 March and 14 May.
 His goals helped Wednesday reach the 1966 FA Cup Final, he scored in the fifth round victory over Huddersfield Town and twice in the quarter final win at Blackburn Rovers.
 Ford's greatest career moment happened in that year's F.A Cup final when he scored after 57 minutes to put Wednesday 2–0 up against Everton and on the way to victory after their goalkeeper Gordon West spilled a fierce shot by John Fantham and Ford followed up to slide the ball into the far corner, however Wednesday were defeated as Everton came back to score three times and win the trophy.